 We aspire to a mentorship culture that is based on shared commitment to cultural competency and sensitivity, bottom up mentorship, a culture of care, respect, and reciprocity, awareness of power and privilege, emotional intelligence, personal and professional accountability, deep listening and understanding, an awareness of implicit bias and a commitment to interrupting personal and group biases, and mutual learning.

-The Mentorship Pilot is made possible through a contract with the Council on Library and Information Resources (CLIR), with funds provided by the National Film Preservation Board.
+The AMIA Mentorship Program is made possible with funds provided by the National Film Preservation Board.